MohitAswani/DataStructuresAndAlgorithms/14_Trees/2_ApplicationOfTree.md

 * Suffix tree (usef to search for patterns in strings)

-* Binary index tree (used for range query search / faster for limit set of operations)
+* Binary index tree (used for range query search / faster for limited set of operations)

 * Segment tree (used for range query search / more powerful)